duchuyb/sic-notes/README.md

 - [x] **Quality of Life:** Enhanced the SSH rate-limit test that provides a much more sophisticated analysis that directly addresses the nature of rate-limiting defenses.
 - [x] **Quality of Life:** CDN & LB Filtering Analysis now includes soft block checks (returns 200 but checks the request body).
 - [x] **Quality of Life:** Improved the detection logic for blocks and rate limits.
+- [x] **Quality of Life:** Change the name from Scan Interference Checker to Scan interference Confirmer as it directly addresses the administrative need to confirm or validate that a WAF or IDS is interfering with traffic.
 - [x] **Bug Fixes:** Regex fails when you add multiple targets and ports.
 - [x] **Bug Fixes:** Pop-up Summary takes precedence until you close (this shouldn't happen).
 - [x] **Bug Fixes:** Target port appears to force 443, needs to investigate further.